National Academy of Arbitrators

-The National Academy of Arbitrators (NAA) founded in 1947 as a not-for-profit 501(c)(6) organization, serves as a honorary and professional association for labor arbitrators in the United States and Canada.
-Its avowed purpose was "to foster the highest standards of integrity, competence, honor and character among those engaged in the arbitration of industrial disputes."
-With a steadfast commitment to fostering the highest standards of integrity, competence, honor, and character in industrial disputes, the NAA plays a crucial role in the resolution of labor and employment arbitration cases across diverse sectors.
+The National Academy of Arbitrators (NAA) is a professional and honorary organization of labor and employment arbitrators in the United States and Canada.
+Founded in 1947, it sets membership standards, supports professional development through conferences and publications, and participates in the development of arbitration practice, including filing amicus curiae briefs in selected cases.
+The NAA is incorporated as a 501(c)(6) organization.

-Admission Standards and Membership
+Admission standards and membership

-Admission to the Academy is exclusive, subject to rigorous standards ensuring that only the most active and well-respected practitioners, along with scholars making significant contributions to labor law and relations, attain membership.
-The NAA’s stringent rules prohibit members from serving as advocates or consultants in labor disputes, associating with firms performing such functions, or acting as expert witnesses on behalf of labor or management.
+Admission to the Academy is selective, generally limited to scholars and practitioners who have made contributions to labor law and relations.
+The NAA’s rules prohibit members from serving as advocates or consultants in labor disputes, associating with firms performing such functions, or acting as expert witnesses on behalf of labor or management.

-Purposes and Collaborations
+Purposes and collaborations

-Beyond personal advocacy, the NAA actively participates as an amicus curiae in appellate litigation in the United States and Canada, addressing major issues influencing the integrity of arbitration.
-Collaborations with various organizations and institutions in the labor-management and employment relations field have led to the establishment of a "Due process protocol for arbitration", condemning the use of mandatory pre-dispute arbitration agreements outside of the collective bargaining agreement context.
+The NAA actively participates as an amicus curiae in appellate litigation in the United States and Canada, addressing issues influencing the integrity of arbitration.
+Collaborations with various organizations and institutions in the labor-management and employment relations field have led to the establishment of a "due process protocol for arbitration", which condemns the use of mandatory pre-dispute arbitration agreements outside of the collective bargaining agreement context.